terdelyi/terdelyicouk/content/posts/from-user-to-engineer.md

 ---
-title: "From user to engineer"
+title: "From novice to expert"
 description: "Learning programming can be hard – so hard that you might forget why you're doing it and stuck with the same tools and languages.
 This is the short story of how I overstepped that boundary."
 date: "2023-08-24"
 tags: ['Clean Code']
-image: '/posts/from-user-to-engineer.png'
+image: '/posts/from-novice-to-expert.png'
 ---
 It begins with being a user.
 You enjoy the experience, learn the rules, play and relax.
 Then, sometimes, it continues with curiosity—to be able to see behind the curtains, eager to modify the rules or create new ones.